kyma-project/telemetry-manager/docs/contributor/pocs/integrate-prometheus-with-telemetry-manager-using-alerting.md

 ## Goal

-The goal of the PoC is to have a corase-grained implementation of integrating Prometheus into Telemetry Manager using Alerting
+The goal of the Proof of Concept is to test out integrating Prometheus into Telemetry Manager using Alerting.

 ## Setup

+Follow these steps to set up the required environment:

-1. Create a Kubernetes cluster (k3d or Gardener)
+1. Create a Kubernetes cluster (k3d or Gardener).
-2. Create an overrides file for Prometheus Helm Chart and call it `overrides.yaml`
+2. Create an overrides file specifically for the Prometheus Helm Chart.
+Save the file as `overrides.yaml`.
 ```yaml
 alertmanager:
   enabled: false